avilleret/Gem-wiki/How-to-build-Gem-on-MacOSX-Mavericks.md

 $ make
 ~~~~

-Currently (2014/09/15), it's not possible to disable Quicktime plugins on Mac OS, so you might get error if you're building a 64bit binary.
-To ignore those errors and go ahead use : `make -k`

 ## enabling more plugins

 Enabling plugins needs to happen right before *compiling* Gem (or the respective plugins).